About the IRB

 Do I have to submit an IRB proposal if I am just interviewing people?

 The researcher’s intention determines if IRB approval is needed.
+IRB approval is usually required when human participants are involved in research, but some exceptions may apply.
+For the most accurate guidance, consult the Director at firstname.lastname@example.org and these graphic aids published by the Office for Human Research Protections.
 If the interview is an oral history intended to stand alone or be archival, then no IRB approval is needed.
-If the interview purpose is of contrasting/comparing with intention of generalizing the results to other people, and is published/presented outside the classroom, it will most likely need IRB approval.
+If, however, the interview's purpose is to compare or contrast, with the intention of generalizing the results to other people, and may subsequently be presented or published outside the classroom it will most likely need IRB approval.

 Can I ask the students in my class to participate in my research as participants?